 I felt that stuff that was done wasn't right, and Wal-Mart should have had to pay a fine because it just wasn't right.
 They don't treat people right, and it's just not fair, and they get away with it.
 The labor laws suck.
-They really do. --Georgia Graham, former Aiken, South Carolina, Wal-Mart worker.
+They really do. --Georgia Graham, former Aiken, South Carolina, Wal-Mart worker.286

 When we went to court, we felt like we put a lot on the line, our jobs, our reputations, everything on the line-people don't like that kind of stuff, but all you're doing is trying to stick up for yourself.
 And I felt like they [Wal-Mart] just got a slap on the wrist....
-I feel like the system failed us. -"Pat Quinn," Aiken, South Carolina, Wal-Mart worker speaking on condition of anonymity.
+I feel like the system failed us.

+-"Pat Quinn," Aiken, South Carolina, Wal-Mart worker speaking on condition of anonymity.287

 The US labor laws governing workers at Wal-Mart facilities throughout the United States are referred to collectively as the National Labor Relations Act (NLRA).
-The NLRA is comprised of the Wagner Act, adopted in 1935, and subsequent amendments to the act: the Taft-Hartley Act of 1947; the Landrum-Griffin Act of 1959; and the 1974 "Healthcare Amendments," which
+The NLRA is comprised of the Wagner Act, adopted in 1935, and subsequent amendments to the act: the Taft-Hartley Act of 1947; the Landrum-Griffin Act of 1959; and the 1974 "Healthcare Amendments," which made the NLRA applicable to employees of nonprofit healthcare institutions.288 The NLRA asserts the right of workers "to self-organization, to form, join, or assist labor organizations, to bargain collectively through representatives of their own choosing, and to engage in other concerted activities for the purpose of collective bargaining or other mutual aid or protection."
+The law also recognizes the right of workers "to refrain from any or all of such activities except to the extent that such a right may be affected by an agreement requiring membership in a labor organization as a condition of employment."289

-&lt;sup>285 Wal-Mart Stores, Inc., "2005 Report on Ethical Sourcing," 2006, http://walmartstores.com/Files/05\ethical\source.pdf (accessed November 28, 2006), pp. 28-29.
+285 Wal-Mart Stores, Inc., "2005 Report on Ethical Sourcing," 2006, http://walmartstores.com/Files/05_ethical_source.pdf (accessed November 28, 2006), pp. 28-29.

-&lt;sup>286 Human Rights Watch interview with Georgia Graham, former Wal-Mart worker, Aiken, South Carolina, June 15, 2005.
+Human Rights Watch interview with Georgia Graham, former Wal-Mart worker, Aiken, South Carolina, June 15, 2005.